THE REAL ME –

 Ironically, for ACoAs, much of what also gets shunted off into our Shadow are the good parts of ourselves which were not accepted or allowed in our family & society!
 Having normal human needs such as wanting attention, intense emotions, our own way of thinking & doing things, being heard & respected…. were punished or so controlled that we end up forgetting them OR hating ourselves when they surface

 • Jung believed that we don’t suddenly make a conscious decision to free ourselves from the herd, with its well-worn paths, in order to go our own way – ie. to Individuate.

 Instead, the deciding influence is an irrational factor he called “vocation – like a law of God from which there is no escape”.
-It’s the Ego’s response to a call from the unconscious, whether we like it or not
+It’s the Ego’s response to a call from the unconscious to express our core self , whether we like it or not

-• Based on personal & professional experience, he concluded that Individuation happens in the second half of life, when people reach the pinnacle & suddenly find themselves facing an unknown possibility or unexpected upheaval.
+• Based on personal & professional experience, he concluded that Individuation happens in the second half of life, when people reach their goals & suddenly find themselves facing an unknown possibility or unexpected upheaval.

-a deep yearning or call to change direction
+– deep yearning or “call” to change direction

 – profound self-doubt, loss of meaning or religious conviction

-– questioning of everything previously held as important, valuable or precious
+– questioning everything previously held as important, valuable or precious

 • Then the essence of the personality moves from Ego toward Self, trying to form a new center.
 Parts that were ignored or under-developed (interests, talents, characteristics, experiences, issues…) may ‘suddenly’ want to be acknowledged